How does shyness in the workplace affect you?

 • You feel dizzy/light-headed

 The above symptoms are no doubt uncomfortable, so shy people will tend to avoid situations that provoke these effects.
-The result being that shy people have a tendency to avoid situations that involve an interaction with other people.
+The result being that they have a tendency to avoid situations that involve an interaction with other people.
 Especially when meeting new people or people in authority.
 This can have a detrimental impact on career growth, as career growth typically demands engagement with new people and direct reporting to senior management.
 Worse still, shy people are painfully aware of their avoidance, so they will beat themselves up over it.
 Do you do this?

 Shy people can take longer to warm up in social situations than their less shy colleagues.
 Other people can perceive them to be aloof or stand-offish, making the development of new relationships more difficult.
 Relationships are critical in the workplace – it’s very rare (nowadays at least) for people to be successful if they hide away in their cubicles.

 The same goes for their circle of friends, which tends to be small.
 Shy people have a close group of friends because they feel more at ease with the people they know well.
-Carducci says “When we constrict our social interactions to smaller and smaller circles and expose ourselves to less and less divergent views, we lose tolerance.
+Carducci said “When we constrict our social interactions to smaller and smaller circles and expose ourselves to less and less divergent views, we lose tolerance.
 We lose our skills for dealing with difference.

 Can you remember a time where a close friend has brought a stranger into your social situation – how did you feel?

+Shyness is a personality trait – not a disease.
+Shy people can learn to cope with shyness and reduce its negative effects, without it limiting their careers.
 The most helpful coping mechanism, in my opinion, is the challenging of unhelpful thoughts – like pausing that tape I mentioned and asking what basis do I have for thinking this way?

 I found this great online self-help guide you can read, for free, published on the UK’s National Health Service website.
 You’ll find a section in there on unhelpful thoughts, and how to challenge them, plus other ways of coping with shyness.

 Does shyness have a negative effect on your performance?
+Please leave a comment below.

 Check out these similar posts: